Marcusk19/ece-406/02_Project-2/README.md

 ![SMP](https://github.ncsu.edu/atmughra/ECE-506-406-Projects/blob/main/02_Project-2/fig1.png)

-**Your job in this project is to instantiate these peer caches, and to maintain coherence across them by applying, MSI, MESI, and Dragon coherence protocols.**
+**Your job in this project is to instantiate these peer caches, and to maintain coherence across them by applying, MSI, MESI, and Dragon (506 only) coherence protocols.**
 ## Please note the following

 * **It is recommended to always to go back to the book as a reference.**